davidhamann/python-fmrest/README.md

 ## Install

-You need Python 3.6 and FileMaker Server/Cloud 17.
+You need Python 3.6 or newer and FileMaker Server/Cloud 17 or newer.

 You can install the library like this (preferably in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):